dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

     gtpyhop.declare_task_methods('unload_container', m_unload_container)

-tells GTPyhop to consider using `m_unload_container` for any task of the form
+defines a task method called `m_unload_container` and tells GTPyhop to consider using it for any task of the form

     ('unload_container' container location)

 The method definition is the same as it would be in Pyhop, except for two minor differences:

-- If the method is inapplicable (i.e., if the `if` test fails), Pyhop would require the method to return the value `False`, but in GTPyhop it may either return `False` or (as above) not return a value.
+- If a method is inapplicable (i.e., if the `if` test fails in the above example), Pyhop requires it to return `False`.
+In GTPyhop, it may either return `False` or (as above) not return a value.

 - The last line of the definition refers to `gtpyhop:declare_task_methods` rather than `pyhop:declare_methods`.